“Enlighten the people generally, and tyranny and oppressions of body and mind will vanish like evil spirits at the dawn of day.”Thomas Jefferson

 Later that afternoon, in the kitchen washing dishes, it suddenly hit me.
 Both times when I got dizzy I had drunk diet cola, a lot of it.
 I rushed to the internet and found that aspartame, one of the main ingredients in Diet Coke, can cause headaches, dizziness, nausea, and eye problems.
 It is a neurotoxin that can greatly affect the brain and everything connected to it.
 I had my answer, it was my body giving me a warning sign.
 But why hadn’t I had these effects when I drank tons of it years before?
 Was it because I had detoxed from it and then putting it back in after being free from it made my body revolt and teach me what it needed?
 This is my theory.
 Our body is a complex, magnificent machine that knows how to act and my body was actually helping me.
 I have a strong desire to be well and experience all this life has to offer.
 So many times I treated my body as something to just put up with, and instead I have found it is my best friend and teacher.
 Every day it is manifesting to me how I am doing.

 If you find yourself with some food addictions and habits that you don’t want anymore, my suggestion to you is just start adding the good stuff into your diet.
 You don’t have to change all at once.
 I didn’t, but I did begin by adding cultured foods and little by little my cells responded by behaving differently.
 Before I knew it, I was craving the foods that my body loved and thrived on naturally.
 It’s like having a personal trainer go with you everywhere.
 Your body will teach you what it needs to be well nourished.
-This is such a sweet way to live your life – having a vessel that carries you through this life, will never leave you, and is here to serve you.
 Little things can make a big difference and desire is the key to change.
 One day at a time.